th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 #### Actual work in **Step 4**

-1. _Script_ sends instructions for response check to _check1_.
+1. The script sends instructions for response check to **check1**.
-2. _Check1_ analyses response and generates event as the result.
+2. **check1** analyses response and generates an event as the result.

 Green _"Check messages"_ is an expected output in **step 4**.